A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: Introduction

+Despite these advances, prior literature lacks a systematic methodological survey of ECG-FMs.
+To address this gap, this article provides a comprehensive review that analyzes ECG-FMs from three perspectives: \textit{architecture design}, \textit{pre-training paradigms}, and \textit{adaptation techniques}.
+This analysis seeks to clarify the mechanisms underpinning the effectiveness of ECG-FMs and to highlight their potential in ECG analysis.

+Unlike earlier surveys that focus on general-purpose FMs~\cite{awais2025foundation} or broadly cover medical foundation models~\cite{moor2023foundation, he2024foundation, khan2025comprehensive}, our work concentrates specifically on ECG analysis.
+Following the categorization in the survey~\cite{liang2024foundation}, we devide ECG-FMs into \textit{Transformer-based models} and \textit{non-Transformer-based models}.
+Notably, while more than one third of existing studies employ relatively simple architectures such as convolutional neural networks (CNNs) or ResNets, rather than large-scale models like BERTs or LLaMAs, these models still hold significant potential for expansion.
+With larger datasets and deeper architectures, they can evolve into robust FM frameworks.
+In this article, we therefore consider both large-scale and simple deep learning models as part of the ECG-FM landscape, underscoring their relevance and versatility.
+To inspire further innovation, we summarize the development roadmap of current ECG-FMs in Figure 1.
+Our contributions can be summarized as follows:

-\begin{itemize} \item \textbf{Comprehensive and up-to-date review.} We thoroughly review the existing literature on ECG-FMs, and provide a comprehensive and up-to-date review on FMs for ECG analysis, encompassing ECG-related datasets and benchmarks, along with a wide spectrum of diagnostic tasks for cardiac diseases. \item \textbf{Novel methodology-centric taxonomy.} We present a novel taxonomy that delivers a thorough analysis from a methodological standpoint of FMs for ECG analysis, accompanied by a detailed depiction of the general architectures and pipeline design. \item \textbf{Current Challenges and future research opportunities.} We discuss the most challenging problems in ECG-FM research from both methodological and applicative perspectives.
-Additionally, we explore and emphasize potential future directions for enhancing ECG analysis through the applications of foundation models, encouraging practitioners to undertake further investigations in this field. \end{itemize}
+\begin{itemize} \item \textbf{Comprehensive and up-to-date review.} We provide a thorough and current review of ECG-FMs, including datasets, benchmarks, and a broad spectrum of tasks for ECG analysis. \item \textbf{Novel methodology-centric taxonomy.} We introduce a novel taxonomy that examines ECG-FMs from a methodological perspective, with a detailed discussion of architectural design and pipeline workflows. \item \textbf{Current challenges and future research opportunities.} We identify key challenges in ECG-FM research from both methodological and clinical viewpoints and outline promising directions for future work, encouraging further exploration of foundation models for ECG analysis. \end{itemize}

 The rest of the article is organized as follows.
-Section 2 describes the brief background of FMs.
-Section 3 presents the methodology of ECG-FMs.
-Section 4 discusses the existing challenges and promising directions of ECG-FMs, and Section 5 concludes the article.
+Section 2 outlines the literature search strategy.
+Section 3 introduces the background of FMs.
+Section 4 reviews the architectures of ECG-FMs, and Section 5 introduces their general development pipeline.
+Section 6 discusses existing challenges and highlights promising research directions.
+Finally, Section 7 concludes the article.